achieving our potential?

 University of Chile and ReLAC (Red de Seguimiento, Evaluación y Sistematización de Latinoamérica y el Caribe)

 Andrea is professor in public policy, social policy, planning, monitoring and evaluation at the Faculty of Social Sciences of the University of Chile.
 She is also an independent consultant, on issues of planning, social policies (gender, youth, culture, employment, education, participation, etc.) and evaluation, conducting studies and evaluations for national states and at the local level as well as for multilateral organizations.
 She co-founded EvalChile, the national Chilean evaluation network, and sat on the ReLAC Board for the past 10 years.

 Evaluation in the Public Management Ecosystem: Essence or Anomaly?

 Evaluation as a function has been positioned to play different roles in organizations and across institutions.
 It has been presented as a key mechanism in accountability, in management improvement and learning, and as a support to policy and planning.
 All the while evaluation has co-existed with other review functions such as various forms of audit, improvement systems such as quality management and planning, monitoring and measurement systems such as the balanced scorecard.
 Evaluation has also been associated with managing for results and results based management, however the specific links to these ideas have often been somewhat unclear.

 Some might say that evaluation has not found its niche.
 If anything it could be argued that the function has ceded territory (budgets, time and attention) to measurement initiatives, audit and other review functions which seem louder and clearer.
 Is the ecosystem speaking?
-In a fast paced and dynamically changing system is evaluation – as originally proposed anyway – an endangered species?
+In a fast paced and dynamically changing post pandemic system, is evaluation – as originally proposed anyway – an endangered species?